What is a credit limit?

 What other credit is available to you, such as an unused overdraft or a credit limit on another card.

-Your credit limit could be lower than expected if the lender sees you as a risk or unprofitable for them, if you have never taken out credit before or simply because providers are more cautious these days.
+Your credit limit could be lower than expected if the lender sees you as a risk or unprofitable for them, if you have never taken out credit before or simply because providers are more cautious.

 How to find your current card's credit limit